Best 50-inch TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best 50-inch TVs you can buy in 2021.

 Read the full Samsung UE50TU8500 review

-Move over old Sony (below), there's a new 49-inch TV to beat for 2020.
-The Sony HX may look very similar to last year's model but the performance has improved across the bar.
+Move over old Sony (below), there's a new 49-inch TV to beat.
+The Sony HX may look very similar to the previous generation model but the performance has improved across the bar.

 Inside is the new X1 Ultimate chip, which aims to improve definition and contrast, and provides a faster experience around the Android TV interface.
 You get all the apps you'd expect, from Amazon Prime Video to Disney+ and Netflix, plus support for catch-up TV apps, AirPlay 2, Dolby Vision and HDR10.